radicallyopensecurity/pentext/README.md

       - target/*.csv
 ```

-CSVs will now be generated alongside every pdf.
+CSVs will now be generated alongside every PDF.

-This will output all columns as separate fields as well as a "Jira Formatted Description" field that can be used in Jira.

 ## Adding and Modifying Content